HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 **Step 8:**  DTR App obtains an access token and the launch contexts in the "fhirContext" array, including a local reference to the Task in step 2.

-**Step 9:** The DTR App uses the Task reference obtained in step 8 to fetch it, the Questionnaire, and other resources to fill out a QuestionnaireResponse.
-See the [previous section](#using-da-vinci-dtr-to-complete-the-questionnaire) (or [this section](task-based-approach.html#using-da-vinci-dtr-to-complete-the-questionnaire) on the Task Based Approach page) for more detailed transactions.
+**Step 9:** The DTR App uses the Task reference obtained in step 8 to fetch it, Questionnaire, and other resources to fill out a QuestionnaireResponse(s). (note that for ) See the [previous section](#using-da-vinci-dtr-to-complete-the-questionnaire) (or [this section](task-based-approach.html#using-da-vinci-dtr-to-complete-the-questionnaire) on the Task Based Approach page) for more detailed transactions.

 ### Data Elements for Requesting Attachments